 The decisions restaurant managers make have a significant impact on their businesses.
-How many people will you schedule for the last daypart tomorrow?
+How many people will you schedule for the last part of the day tomorrow?
 Should you change the menu?
 Which rewards will you offer loyal customers?
-The right answers mean plusses in your revenue, profit, and customer retention columns.
+The correct answers mean plusses in your revenue, profit, and customer retention columns.
 Wrong choices lead to losses.
-Restaurant analytics provide you with insights to inform decisions that are the best for your business.
+Restaurant analytics provide insights to inform decisions that are the best for your business.

-Navigating your business based on hard facts has never been more important than during the economic recovery period post-COVID-19.
-The restaurant industry experienced $130 billion in losses from March to October 2020, and now, every table turn, and every online order counts.
-Additionally, gauging consumer sentiment regarding their expectations for health safety as well as menu items and service is crucial at this time.
+Navigating your business based on hard facts has never been more critical than during the economic recovery period post-COVID-19.
+The restaurant industry experienced $130 billion in losses from March to October 2020.
+Ever since, every table turn and online order counts.
+Additionally, it is crucial to gauge consumer sentiment regarding their expectations for health safety and menu items and services.

 Restaurant Analytics Provide Insights

 Restaurant managers may be convinced they’re making the right decisions based on observations or intuition, but data may tell another story.
-Decreasing amounts of ingredients may be related to waste rather than meals delivered to customers, and an in-demand menu item during one manager’s shifts may never be ordered during the remainder of the week.
-Data will show, indisputably, how stock is used, what’s selling and what’s not.
+For example, decreasing ingredients may be related to waste rather than meals delivered to customers.
+Additionally, an in-demand menu item ordered Monday or Tuesday may never be requested for the remainder of the week.
+Data will indisputably show how stock is used, what’s selling, and what’s not.

-Additionally, a point of sale (POS) system with robust inventory management can provide data that will show which menu items are the most profitable, which should be sold at a higher price, and which should be removed from the menu seasonally – or forever.
+Additionally, a point of sale (POS) system with robust inventory management can provide data showing which menu items are the most profitable, which should be sold at a higher price, and which should be removed from the menu seasonally – or forever.

 2A 360-Degree View of Your Customers